 The Blue Mountains is one of those places that I keep returning to again and again.
 I just love it up there.
 It can easily be visited on a day trip, but I love staying overnight for at least one night.

-Our weekend there in the middle of April was my fourth time visiting in a year and the second time I have been there in autumn – my favourite season in the Blue Mountains.
+Our weekend there in the middle of April was my fourth time visiting in a year and the second time I have experienced a beautiful Blue Mountains autumn – my favourite season in the Blue Mountains.

 With Sydney seriously lacking in autumn colours, the Blue Mountains are one of the closest areas for me to experience them.
 Throw in some incredible hiking trails, welcoming communities, delicious food and you got yourself a pretty awesome weekend away.